geek-ninja/geek-ninja/README.md

 <br>

-A software Engineer working on ML and Ai , along with web-dev specializing in both frontend and backend.
+<h1>A software Engineer working on ML and Ai , along with web-dev specializing in both frontend and backend.</h1>
 Professional experience with the technologies listed in the <b>toolbox</b> below
 <br>